Plumsail/forms-docs/Public/integrations/pdf-generation.rst

+.. title:: Generate PDF from Plumsail Form

 .. meta::
-   :description: Examples and templates for public web forms integration
+   :description: Examples and templates for public web forms integration with Microsoft Power Automate, Zapier or Plumsail Documents

 Generate PDF from Plumsail Form with MS Power Automate, Zapier, or Plumsail Documents
 ====================================================================================================